 Russell Westbrook Net Worth

-Russell Westbrook is an American professional basketball player who has a net worth of $170 million.
+Russell Westbrook is an American professional basketball player who has a net worth of $200 million.
 He is one of the highest-paid athletes in the world both in terms of salary and endorsements.
 After joining the NBA in 2008, Russell went on to earn $250 million in salary alone in his first decade in the league.
 As of this writing, his base salary is $44 million.
 He earns millions more every year from endorsements.

 In 2013, the Thunder made the playoffs and were the #1 seed in the Western Conference.
 Russell injured his right knee during the second game of the playoffs but still managed to score 29 points; the next day he discovered that he had a slight tear in his meniscus.
 He underwent surgery on April 27, 2013, and had to sit out the rest of the playoffs; he had to have a second surgery before the 2013–14 season began and ended up missing the first two games.
 Westbrook then had arthroscopic surgery on his right knee just after Christmas and did not return to the court until February 20, 2014.
 In March 2014, the Thunder competed in the Western Conference Finals but lost in game 6.
 During the beginning of the 2014–15 season, Russell fractured the second metacarpal in his right hand and had to miss 14 games.
 In 2015, he scored a career-high of 48 points against the New Orleans Pelicans (which he broke a month later when he scored 49 points against the Philadelphia 76ers) and was named the All-Star MVP after scoring 41 points in the NBA All-Star game.